Home Vancouver Events Calendar Burnaby’s Scandinavian Midsummer Festival

 The Scandinavian Midsummer Festival takes place at the Scandinavian Community Centre at 6540 Thomas Street which is about a block or so west of Burnaby Lake just off Kensington Avenue.

-Admission to the Scandinavian Midsummer Festival at the gate is $15 for the Saturday and $10 for the Sunday.
-Children ages 15 and under are admitted for free.
+Admission to the Scandinavian Midsummer Festival at the gate is $20 for Saturday and $15 for Sunday.
+Children under age 16 are admitted free of charge.
 Parking is free when available.
 Tickets can only be purchased at the gate.

 See the scandinavianmidsummerfestival.com website for full details about this event.